 GPS not included…

-If you’re in Dubai for a layover or have friends visiting and want to check out the best the city has to offer in the most efficient manner, this is the guide you need.
+If you’re in Dubai for an extended layover or have friends visiting and want to check out the best the city has to offer in the most efficient manner, this is the guide you need.
 It can be done in the nick of time if you have a car and want to get as much done as quickly as possible.

 Step one – Leave the airport